 The Short Story appeared in the 19th century, inherited from tales and narratives.
 As Edgar Allan Poe stated, a Short Story must have a “unity of impression, of totality and of single effect”.

-It could be compared to poetry: consciousness, inner life and the end of the story subjected to many interpretations lead to a sudden illumination from the part of the reader: at a certain point, this latter understands everything.
+It could be compared to poetry: consciousness, inner life, and the end of the story subjected to many interpretations lead to a sudden illumination from the part of the reader: at a certain point, this latter understands everything.

-The short story is short (!) but tends to go thoroughly into characters’ minds.
-The spiritual and inner quest, as well as the closed spaces are necessary to the achievement of the plot: there is often a scheme of circularity, ie we always go back to the beginning, even if it has changed.
+The short story is short (!) but tends to go thoroughly into the characters’ minds.
+The spiritual and inner quest, as well as the closed spaces, are necessary to the achievement of the plot: there is often a scheme of circularity, ie we always go back to the beginning, even if it has changed.

-The Short-Story and the Novel
+The Short Story and the Novel

-The art of Poe depends for success on an intensity and purity of emotional effect based on rigorous selection and arrangement of materials and on an intensity and purity of emotional effect.
+The art of Poe depends for success on intensity and purity of emotional effect based on rigorous selection and arrangement of materials and on intensity and purity of emotional effect.
 Poe aimed at a sublimation of terror.